-- The stated parking provision rates are the minimum requirement, except where indicated otherwise for a specific land use. - Calculation of the number of parking spaces required for a development is to be determined by rounding up to the nearest whole number where the decimal point is 0.5 and above, or rounded down to the nearest whole number where the decimal point is below 0.5. - All parking is to be provided on the site of the development except where indicated otherwise for a specific land use. - In all cases the square metre areas in the Table refer to gross floor area as defined in the BLEP 2012 (or in a SEPP where applicable). - The BTC is defined on the BLEP 2012 Burwood Town Centre Map. - Parking requirements for uses identified in the section on Retail Premises Subgroup and Related are to be fully allocated as visitor parking except for the first parking space, which may be allocated for staff / shopkeeper parking.
+Land Use Car Parking Rates Applying Where the Land Use is Permitted in the Zone Notes and other requirements General The stated parking provision rates are the minimum requirement, except where indicated otherwise for a specific land use. - Calculation of the number of parking spaces required for a development is to be determined by rounding up to the nearest whole number where the decimal point is 0.5 and above, or rounded down to the nearest whole number where the decimal point is below 0.5. - All parking is to be provided on the site of the development except where indicated otherwise for a specific land use. re metre areas in the Table refer to gross floor are SEPP where applicable). ea as defined in the The BTC is defined on the BLEP 2012 Burwood Town Centre Map.
+Parking requirements for uses identified in the section on Retail Premises Subgroup and Related are to be fully allocated as visitor parking except for the first parking space, which may be allocated for staff / shopkeeper parking.
 Visitor and staff / shopkeeper parking should be clearly displayed on plans submitted with any Development Application.
 Visitor parking spaces must not at any time be allocated, sold or leased to an individual person or company and must be strictly retained as common property by the Owners Corporation for use by building visitors.

-Land Use Car Parking Rates Applying Where the Land Use is Permitted in the Zone Notes and other requirements Residential Accommo odation Category and Related Dwelling houses, attached dwellings, semi-detached dwellings, secondary dwellings, dual occupancies 1 space per dwelling.
-Residential flat buildings Shop top housing Parking for residents O.5 spaces per studio or bed-sitter unit.
+Land Use Car Parking Rates Applying Where the Land Use is Permitted in the Zone Notes and other requirements Residential Accommo odation Category and Related Dwelling houses, attached dwellings, semi-detached dwellings, secondary dwellings, dual 1 space per dwelling. occupancies Residential flat buildings Parking for residents O.5 spaces per studio or bed-sitter unit.
 1 space per I and 2 bedroom unit.
-1.5 spaces per 3 bedroom unit.
-Parking for visitors to residents of the development (Visitors Parking) 1 space per 5 units.
-For the purposes of calculating visitors parking, a studio or bedsitter unit is counted as half a unit.
-See P2 in Section 3.9.2 in relation to Visitors Parking in the B4 Mixed Use Multi dwelling housing zone.
+For the purposes of calculating visitors parking, a studio or bedsitter unit is Residential flat O.5 spaces per studio or bed-sitter unit. calculating visitors parking, a studio or

-houses Parking for residents0.5 spaces per boarding room, or,

-• in the case of development carried out by or

-on behalf of a social housing provider in an accessible area-at least 0.2 parking

-spaces are provided for each boarding

-room, or

-in the case of development carried out by or on behalf of a social housing provider not in

-an accessible area-at least 0.4 parking

-spaces are provided for each boarding room.

-Parking for employees or caretakers1 space per 2 employees or caretakers.

-- I space per 2 employees of caretakers.

-Seniors housing Refer to parking requirements specified in

-State Environmental Planning Policy - Housing for Seniors or People with

-Disability 2004.

-Group homes Refer to parking requirements specified in

-State Environmental Planning Policy (Affordable Rental Housing) 2009.

-Home-based child As per requirements for dwelling houses,

-care attached dwellings, semi-detached

-dwellings, secondary dwellings, dual occupancies, as applicable.

-Plus 1 space and access and turning

-facilities for short-stay set-down and pick-

-Home industries up of children.

-Home moustnes As per requirements for dwelling houses, attached dwellings, semi-detached

-dwellings, secondary dwellings, dual

-occupancies.
+Boarding house, Co- Car Parking for residents - refer to the living housing Housing SEPP Bicycle parking - one space per five rooms or part thereof Motorcycle parking - one space per five rooms or part thereof Seniors housing Refer to parking requirements specified in State Environmental Planning Policy - Housing for Seniors or People with Disability 2004.
+Group homes Refer to parking requirements specified in State Environmental Planning Policy (Affordable Rental Housing) 2009.
+Home-based child care As per requirements for dwelling houses, attached dwellings, semi-detached dwellings, secondary dwellings, dual occupancies, as applicable.
+Plus 1 space and access and turning facilities for short-stay set-down and pick- up of children.
+Home industries As per requirements for dwelling houses, attached dwellings, semi-detached dwellings, secondary dwellings, dual occupancies.
 Plus 1 space for employees not resident on site.

-Home occupations As per requirements for dwelling houses,

-attached dwellings, semi-detached dwellings, secondary dwellings, dual

-occupancies.

-commodation Category and Related

-Backpackers' accommodation 1 space per accommodation unit.2 spaces for employees involved in the

-Bed and breakfast Tourist and visitor accommodation
+Home occupations As per requirements for dwelling houses, attached dwellings, semi-detached dwellings, secondary dwellings, dual occupancies.
+Tourist and Visitor Accommodation Category and Related Backpackers' accommodation 1 space per accommodation unit.
+2 spaces for employees involved in the Bed and breakfast accommodation Tourist and visitor accommodation business.
+Hotel or motel accommodation Serviced apartments Other not defined

-accommodation business.

-Hotel or motel

-accommodation

-Serviced apartments